Joseph S. Fowler: Early life

 Fowler was born in Steubenville, Ohio on August 31, 1820, a son of James and Sarah (Atkinson) Fowler, natives of Maryland and Virginia respectively.
 He graduated from Steubenville's Grove Academy attended Franklin College in New Athens, Ohio, from which he graduated in 1843.
 He taught school in Shelby County, Kentucky in 1844 and was a professor of mathematics at Franklin College in Davidson County, Tennessee from 1845 to 1849.
 He studied law in Bowling Green, Kentucky, was admitted to the bar, and practiced in Tennessee until 1861.
 From 1856 to 1861 he served as president of Howard Female College in Gallatin, Tennessee.

 Civil War

 Fowler was an ardent Unionist and at the start of the American Civil War he moved his family to Springfield, Illinois.
 He returned to Tennessee when a pro-Union government was established.
 From 1862 to 1865, Fowler served as Tennessee's state comptroller, holding office during the military governorship of Andrew Johnson.

 United States Senator

 In 1866, Tennessee became the first former Confederate state to be readmitted to the Union; the Tennessee General Assembly elected Fowler to the Senate, where his service began on July 24, 1866.
 Fowler became a part of the majority Republican caucus.
 In the 40th Congress he served as chairman of the Committee on Engrossed Bills.
+He was one of 13 senators, and one of five Republican senators, to oppose the Fifteenth Amendment to the United States Constitution.